MrClodd/QAPIedatalia/README.md

-# Tests API for Edatalia challenge #
+# Tests QA API for Edatalia challenge #

 ## Table of Contents